When Coordination Is Avoidable: A Monotonicity Analysis of Organizational Tasks: Theory

 \subsection{The Coordination Tax}

-The Bridge Theorem identifies \emph{which} tasks need coordination.
-The Coordination Tax quantifies how much coordination overhead is avoidable when the classification is ignored.
-Let $\mathcal{P}$ be a portfolio of $n$ tasks with non-monotonic fraction $f \in [0,1]$ and coordination overhead multiplier $c > 1$.
+The Bridge Theorem identifies which tasks need coordination under the paper's formal assumptions.
+The Coordination Tax quantifies how much coordination cost is avoidable when that classification is ignored.
+Let $\mathcal{P}$ be a portfolio of $n$ tasks with non-monotonic fraction $f \in [0,1]$ and coordination cost multiplier $c > 1$.
 If every task receives uniform coordination, the unnecessary fraction of total spending is

-Equation~(\ref{eq:ceiling}) represents an upper bound on avoidable coordination overhead under a regime in which all tasks receive uniform coordination regardless of structural necessity.
+Equation~(\ref{eq:ceiling}) is an upper bound on avoidable coordination cost under a regime in which all tasks receive uniform coordination regardless of structural necessity.
+It is not a direct measure of realized waste in organizations, which may already use differentiated coordination mechanisms such as standardization, modularization, routines, authority, and mutual adjustment.